Lagrangian skeleta of very affine complete intersections: Tailoring

 where the product is taken over $\Nbhd(\alpha)$, the set of all vertices $\alpha'$ connected to $\alpha$ in the triangulation $\mT$.
 Finally, by precomposing with $\Log_{\beta}$, these maps lift to the desired cut-off functions on $M_{\Cs}$.

 If we pick $C_0=\max_{\alpha,\alpha'}K_{\alpha,\alpha'}$, then the constructed functions $\chi_{\alpha,\beta,K}$ clearly satisfy the desired properties requiring them to be $0$ or $1$ in certain regions.
-The bound on derivatives follows from the discussion in Proposition 1.7 of \cite{Zhou}. \end{proof}
+The bound on derivatives follows from the discussion in \cite[Proposition 1.7]{Zhou}. \end{proof}

 Given a collection of compatible cut-off functions $\chi$, the first part of the Lemma tells us that $1-s+s\chi$ is compatible for $s \in [0,1]$, so one can deform the individual terms $f_{\alpha,\beta}(z)$ as follows: